jsfour/docker-jekyll/Readme.md

   ```
   docker-compose run build
   ```
-2. The built site is in the "_site" directory
+2. The built site is in the _site directory

+TODO: Also explain how to deploy on GitHub sites

 ## Helpful commands:
 1. Draft new post